Advocate, Solicitor and Director

-He again appeared on the same programme in Season 6, Episode 4 in 2018 which again received national acclaim where he represented someone initially arrested for Conspiracy to Murder in a Cold Case and was the only defendant in the case to be acquitted.
+He appeared on the same show in Season 6, Episode 4 which again received national acclaim where he represented someone initially arrested for Conspiracy to Murder in a Cold Case, in this case Attiq’s client was the only one that was acquitted.

-Attiq’s current criminal case load comprises of Complex Frauds, Terrorism and Murder cases amongst others.
+Attiq’s current criminal case load comprises of serious criminal cases only such as Complex Frauds, Terrorism and Murder cases.